-As a result of the decreases in revenue and cash flow experienced during the ongoing Covid-19 pandemic, and in accordance with an Agreement reached with the University dated December 14, 2020, the Project received an advance of \$125,000 in fiscal year 2021 from the operating reserve fund necessary to undertake critical capital expenditures.
-As of June 30, 2020, \$131,522 of deposits had been made by MEDCO on behalf of the Project to the operating reserve fund, no deposits were made to the operating reserve fund on behalf of the Project in fiscal year 2022 or fiscal year 2021.
+As a result of the decreases in revenue and cash flow experienced during the COVID-19 pandemic, and in accordance with an Agreement reached with the University dated December 14, 2020, the Project received an advance of \$125,000 and \$250,000 in fiscal year 2021 and 2022, respectively, from the Operating Reserve Fund necessary to undertake critical capital expenditures.
+The project made a payment of \$124,762 out of available cash in the Trust Surplus Fund in fiscal year 2023.